• Skip to main content

 By: Carol | From A Chef's Kitchen

-The classic Marry Me Chicken recipe scaled perfectly for two--the way it should be.
+The classic Marry Me Chicken recipe scaled perfectly for two–the way it should be.
 This famous creamy chicken dish with sun-dried tomatoes is super easy to make and perfect for any date night.

-Prep Time 10 mins
+Prep Time 10 minutes

-Cook Time 20 mins
+Cook Time 20 minutes

-Total Time 30 mins
+Total Time 30 minutes

 Course Chicken and Turkey